ttscoff/fish_files/README.md

 - __custom__: some files I source at login (from `config.fish`), mostly shared functions I think I need to have in memory (as opposed to autoloaded), and some aliases that don't make great functions.

-- __functions__: the motherload.
+- __functions__: the mother lode.
 All of my favorite commands (and some experimental ones).
 Most have a description on the function declaration, so you can see it in source or by running the `describe` command that you'll find in this folder (which essentially runs `functions -Dv`, but prettier).

 ## All the functions